Honey-Programming/car-function-code/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help me improve the program
+about: Create a report to help me fix the program
 title: ''
 labels: ''
 assignees: ''